 Davide from PodCast Italiano is much like Lucrezia because his lessons give you a sense that you know him personally.
 For many, learning a new language goes a lot easier if there is something like a personal connection.
 And Davide is perfect for that.

-While he teaches you about Italian irregular verbs or Italian pronouns, you also learn a lot about how he, a typical Italian, lives his life.
-It's a little less comprehensive than Lucrezia’s channel.
 But what sets Podcast Italiano apart is the warmth that comes from someone sharing things about his own life.

 Super likable, Davide’s channel is great if you like a personal connection.
 And don’t insist on following a set study plan.

 Manu at Italy made Easy thinks the best way to learn a language is by having fun.
 And as it turns out, this is both very Italian and very true.
 On this channel, you’ll find lessons in vocabulary spiced up with music and dancing.
 Or little skits to lighten the mood.

 Unlike some of the channels mentioned previously, however, the fun here is meant to make learning easier.
 And there isn’t much of a focus on the host as a person beyond being your teacher.

 This is great for people who don’t want to keep it purely educational.
 But aren’t looking to find out about their teacher’s background or daily life.

 Lessons on the channel are all free, of course.
 But there are occasional paid webinars that take a more profound look at the Italian language.

 #8 Italian Mastery